abhinavprakash199/-Device-Characterization-Lab/README.md

 2.Faced error in measuring resistance using TRIAX cable to measure resistance.

-### Experiment when we use triax and BNC coverter in series.
+### Experiment when we use triax and BNC coverter.

 ## <h1 id="header-1_3">Familiarization to Oscilloscope</h1>